Bordeaux Wine Tasting Tips: Where to Sip, Stay, and Explore

-If you’re a wine lover visiting France, wine tasting in the region of Bordeaux is one of the best day trips to take.
+If you’re a wine lover visiting France, wine tasting in Bordeaux is a bucket list must.
+It’s home to one of the world’s most famous wine regions, with plenty to sip in the city and surrounding vineyards.

 Bordeaux Wine Region